Employability and Skills Summit - 2019

 Expert adviser with UK Ministerial appointment to advise governments in the four home nations on careers, employment and skills' policies, research and practice.
 She has a distinguished record as an academic researcher, lecturer and trainer in the fields of career development and public policies, employment, skills and labour market studies.

-- Education and employers want the same thing, but are we speaking the same language?
+Education and Business: Working in Partnership - Marion Plant OBE - Principal & CEO North Warwickshire & South Leicestershire College, CEO of the Midland Academies Trust -Education and employers want the same thing, but are we speaking the same language?

 - Panel no.1: How do employers and education work closer together to develop mutually beneficial outcomes